Last edited on April 28, 2020

 According to the CDC, COVID-19 symptoms may include fever, coughing, and shortness of breath and may appear after exposure in as little as 2 days or as many as 14 days.

 Different parts of the country are seeing different levels of COVID-19 activity.
-The US is currently in the initiation phases, but states where community spread is occurring are in the acceleration phase.
 The duration and severity of each phase can vary depending on the characteristics of the virus and the public health response.

-Keep in mind there’s no specific antiviral treatment recommended for COVID-19 infection, but those infected should receive supportive care, nevertheless.
+Keep in mind there’s no specific antiviral treatment recommended for COVID-19 infection, but those infected should contact their health care provider, nevertheless.
 And stay home if you’ve got the symptoms!